 PGSERVICE environment variable.

 Service names can be defined in either a per-user service file or a system-wide file.
 If the same service name exists in both the user and the system file, the user file takes precedence.
-By default, the per-user service file is located at
+By default, the per-user service file is named

 PGSERVICEFILE.
 The system-wide file is named